secureblue/bootc-integration-test-action/docs/README.md

 # bootc-integration-test-action

-This action runs any integration tests against any bootable container image.
+This action runs integration tests against any bootable container image.

 ## How it works